 (Bak is pronounced like bake.
 Smoo is pronounced like in the word smooth)

-note: this story was told to me by my inner child in a therapy session over 25 years ago. a second longer story also exists that I plan to make into a children’s book one day.
+Note: This story was told to me by my inner child in a therapy session over 25 years ago.
+A second longer story also exists that I plan to make into a children’s book one day.
 The original drawing by a friend in Santa Fe.